sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 ## Deploy

-1. Click **Launch Instance** in the *Summary Section* on the right to create your Sourcegraph instance
+1. Click **Launch Instance** in the *Summary Section* on the right to launch the EC2 node running Sourcegraph.
-   - Please ensure the configurations align with the instructions above before creating the instance

-2. Navigate to the public IP address assigned to your instance to visit your newly created Sourcegraph instance
-      - Look for the **IPv4 Public IP** value in your EC2 instance page under the *Description* panel
+2. In your web browser, navigate to the public IP address assigned to the EC2 node.
+(Look for the **IPv4 Public IP** value in your EC2 instance page under the *Description* panel.)
 It may take a few minutes for the instance to finish initializing before Sourcegraph becomes accessible.

 You can monitor the setup process by SSHing into the instance to run the following diagnostic commands: